Unit 1: Foundations of Longevity Coaching¶

 Month 1 Conversation (Week 4):

-Coach: "Marcus, we're wrapping up your first month.
-Let's look at what happened.
-Sleep target was 7-8 hours.
-You averaged about 6.5, which is better than your starting point of 5-6.
-Daily walks: you hit 18 out of 28 days, about 64%.
-How does that feel to you?"
+Coach: "Marcus, we're wrapping up your first month, so let’s look at what happened and what we learned.
+Your sleep target was 7-8 hours, and you averaged about 6.5, which is better than your starting point of 5-6.
+For daily walks, you hit 18 out of 28 days, about 64%.
+How does all of that feel to you?"

-Coach: "I get that.
-But here's another way to look at it: you travel constantly for work.
-You went from almost no walking to walking more than half the days, even on the road.
-And your sleep improved by about an hour.
-That's not a C-minus.
-That's building a foundation under difficult circumstances."
+Coach: "I get that, and I can see why it lands that way.
+At the same time, here’s another way to look at it: you travel constantly for work, and you still went from almost no walking to walking more than half the days, even on the road, plus your sleep improved by about an hour.
+That’s not a C-minus, that’s you building a foundation under difficult circumstances."

 Marcus: "I guess I didn't think about the travel piece."